 Leader: Dr Rita Wilson

-Contact Hours: 4 hours of workshops per week
+Contact Hours: 4 hours lectures and seminars per week